Mortdale zoning & planning overlays

 Does Mortdale have a train station?

 Yes - Mortdale has 1 train station: Mortdale Station.
-The suburb is served by 71 bus stops.
+It is also served by 71 bus stops.

 Do I need a planning report for a Mortdale property?